 Disability pensions from the statutory accident insurance (Pen.
-(St. Ac.), pdiss) have been received by 1,106,000 individuals in the simulated population in 2009.
-This slightly overestimates the 984,000 recipients who are reported in official statistics.
-This figure is even greater in the EU-SILC data (1,122,000).
-In the simulations for 2010 to 2013, it remains constant because pdiss is a contributory benefit, and contributions have not been simulated, i.e. they are based on the contributions underlying the 2009 simulations and are assumed to be constant from 2009 on.
-Official statistics for 2010 show a slight decline in the number of recipients of this benefit.
+(St. Ac.), pdiss) have been received by 966,000 individuals in the simulated population in 2011.
+This overestimates the 748,000 recipients who are reported in official statistics.
+In the simulations for 2011-2016 this figure stays constant because pdiss is a contributory benefit, and contributions have not been simulated.
+Official statistics for the period 2011-2014 display a slight decrease in the number of recipients.

-The picture is the opposite for the results of long-term care benefits from the statutory accident insurance (bhlac).
-The simulated number of recipients for 2009 is slightly greater (1,280,000) than for pdiss, and it falls below the actual number of recipients reported in official statistics (1,621,000).
-The corresponding figure from EU-SILC, however, is much smaller, which indicates that some error must have been made at disaggregation.
-Again, no official information for 2010 to 2013 has been available yet.
+The picture is similar for the results of long-term care benefits from the statutory accident insurance (pdiac).
+The simulated number of recipients (39,000) falls well above the actual number of recipients reported in official statistics (14,000).
+The corresponding figure from EU-